The Trinity BeastKiro Command Center (KCC)

 TerminalBuilt-in browser terminalIDE terminal (Kiro's tool execution)

-WidgetsNewsletter, Support, Email, CloudWatch, Stripe, Testing, AWS Ops, Partners, Exchange Manager, Cluster Health10 bash commands covering health, sync, verify, deploy, stats
+WidgetsNewsletter, Support, Email, CloudWatch, Stripe, Testing, AWS Ops, Partners, Exchange Manager, Cluster Health35+ bash/Python commands covering health, deploy, security, translation, analytics, and more

-AuthenticationAdmin key stored in localStorageAdmin key in steering file (auto-loaded)
+AuthenticationAdmin key stored in localStorageAdmin key in ume.py (single source) + steering file (auto-loaded)

 DeploymentCopy commands → paste in local terminalDirect execution via deploy-ecs and deploy-site